jmcolella/job_queue_project/README.md

 ## The Basics ##

 We've set up an API that you can access to get all of the data you need for your game.
-It is a turn-based game where each turn includes a batch of jobs that need to be processed.
-For each turn, you will get the batch of jobs, create or remove machines as necessary, and assign jobs to the machines for processing.
+It is a turn-based game where each turn includes a batch of jobs that needs to be processed.
+For each turn you will be given the batch of jobs, and then you will create or remove machines as necessary and assign jobs to the machines for processing.
 Here are some basic ground rules:

-1. There are 500 turns.
-Each turn contains between 1 and 40 jobs, for a total of 7537 jobs.
+1. There are two versions of the game, one with 500 turns and one with 50.
+Each turn contains between 1 and 40 jobs.

 2. Each job requires a fixed amount of memory and a fixed number of turns to complete.